 Bee eradication can often be difficult as it involves identification of the bee species, uncovering the location of all of the hives, and treating the problem so that it is effectively eliminated without harm to people or animals.

-SafeGuard Pest Control has been eradicating bees for their clients in New Jersey and Pennsylvania for over 20 years.
+SafeGuard Pest Control has been providing bee treatment for their Warwick clients for over 20 years.
 With decades of experience in the business, you can count on SafeGuard to safely and effectively treat any type of bee problem.